Sinan Al Shabibi

 Sinan Al-Shabibi (سنان الشبيبي; 1 July 1941 – 8 January 2022) was an Iraqi economist who served as the governor of the Central Bank of Iraq from September 2003 to October 2012.

 Early life and education

-Born in Baghdad on 1 July 1941 and son of the prominent Iraqi figure Mohammed Ridha Al-Shabibi, Dr. Al-Shabibi held a BSc in Economics from Baghdad University (1966), a Diploma in Advanced Studies in Economic Development, an MA in Economics from the University of Manchester (1970, 1971), and a PhD in Economics from the University of Bristol (1975).
+Al-Shabibi was born in Baghdad on 1 July 1941, to a Shia Arab family.
+He is the son of the prominent Iraqi figure and scholar Mohammed Ridha Al-Shabibi.
+Al-Shabibi held a BSc in Economics from Baghdad University (1966), a Diploma in Advanced Studies in Economic Development, an MA in Economics from the University of Manchester (1970, 1971), and a PhD in Economics from the University of Bristol (1975).

 Early career

 Between May 1975 and March 1977, Al-Shabibi worked as the Head of Imports and Marketing Section at the Iraqi ministry of oil.
 Then, from April 1977 to December 1980, he served as the Chief of plan Preparation and Co-ordination Division at the Iraqi Ministry of Planning.

 Immediately after the start of the Iran–Iraq War, he moved to Geneva in Switzerland where he spent from December 1980 to October 2001 working as a Senior Economist in the United Nations Conference on Trade and Development (UNCTAD).

 On 1 August 2002, Al-Shabibi testified among other witnesses at the Hearing Before the Senate Foreign Relations Committee about possible military action in Iraq.
 The topics that he addressed were the state of the Iraqi economy and its stabilisation post a possible military campaign.